syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Print visible page

-By default, the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid prints all pages.
+By default, the Angular Data Grid prints all pages.
 Use the [printMode](https://ej2.syncfusion.com/angular/documentation/api/grid#printmode) property to control what is printed.
 To print only the current visible page, set `printMode` to `CurrentPage`.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}